赋能应用的量子 API

 • Shen Dong et al., and Bo Gao, "Observation of broad p-wave Feshbach resonances in 85Rb-87Rb mixtures", Phys.
 Rev. A, 94, 062702 (2016).

-Tsinghua collaboration: Combined theoretical and experimental explorations of p-wave Feshbach resonance.
+Tsinghua collaboration: Combined theoretical and experimental exploration of p-wave Feshbach resonances.

 • Yue Cui et al., Bo Gao, Meng Khoon Tey, and Li You, "Observation of Broad d-Wave Feshbach Resonances...", Phys.
 Rev. Lett., 119, 203402 (2017).